RESEARCH STARTER

 MRO studies in 2008 concluded that Mars in the past did have a wet environment, as had been originally suspected after Mariner 9 images changed the scientific assessment of Mars.
 The newest studies suggested that Mars’s ancient highlands contain clay minerals that form only with water.
 It appears that Mars had large lakes, vibrant rivers, and smaller wet regions that persisted for thousands and perhaps millions of years.
 Although subsequent research indicated that liquid water does still flow on Mars, it does not appear that there is the same amount that once shaped the planet's surface.

 The question of what happened to Mars’s water is of critical importance to the next generation of space explorers.
-It is also important to understanding how Earth’s water reserves are balanced on a planetwide scale.
+It is also important to understand how Earth’s water reserves are balanced on a planetwide scale.
 Learning how nearly an entire planet’s water resources, consisting of many trillions of liters, could be lost is critical not only to our insights into Mars’s history but also to our understanding of Earth’s future.
 Although the mechanisms of planetary water loss are understood, it is important to study Mars to learn exactly how and where the planet absorbed its remaining water resources.
 Scientists use techniques that could be employed to locate Earth’s diminishing freshwater resources by space observations.
 Scientists may also learn how permafrost water deposits are linked to the contamination of water by soil salts and other impurities and how long-term climatic cycles lead to planetwide weather changes.
 If the Earth tilted only a few degrees, extreme global changes could be introduced that could have ramifications for the planet’s long-term weather patterns.

 Perhaps the most direct knowledge to be gained, however, is whether future colonists will be able to use what water there may be on Mars.
 Local water will be vital for the establishment of a Mars colony and will ultimately determine its size and usefulness.
 Water that is obtained from atmospheric distillation, the permafrost, the water of hydration, mining aquifers, or the polar caps will be used for a multitude of purposes, including drinking, agriculture, cooling equipment, washing and cleaning, and breaking down of molecular water into atomic hydrogen, for fuel, and oxygen, for breathing.
 Water on Mars may become one of the most significant aspects of the desert planet.
 The confirmation of liquid water on Mars also boosts the prospects of finding evidence of extraterrestrial life, as all the conditions for microbial life in the past or present have been identified.

 In June 2013, the Opportunity rover uncovered evidence of a mineral known as montmorillonite near Mars' Endurance Crater.
 According to analysis and existing scientific research, the mineral is formed in part through the presence of neutral water.
 NASA officials confirmed that the discovery of the mineral was further strong evidence that Mars had an Earth-like atmosphere during the first billion years of its existence.
+According to a study published in the journal Communications Earth & Environment in 2026, strong dust storm on Mars pushed water vapor higher into the atmosphere, which helps explain why Mars has slowly been losing water over time.

 Bibliography